cjus/node-neo4j-presentation/presentation/readme.md

 Neo4j has an HTTP restful API that makes it possible for remote clients to connect to it.
 You can find a number of libraries on NPM which essential act as wrappers for Neo's restful endpoints.

-In fact, I wrote a limited and highly opinionated Node library that facilitates working with  Neo4j and optionally caching results using Redis.
+In fact, I wrote a limited and opinionated Node library that facilitates working with  Neo4j and optionally caching results using Redis.
 You can find it on NPM under the name of Neo4j-redis.

 Neo Technologies, the company behind Neo4j, has created the now official [Neo4j Driver for Javascript](https://www.npmjs.com/package/neo4j-driver).
 That's the library we'll use in this article.